What is the Information Security Triad?

-The three letters in "CIA triad" stand for confidentiality, integrity, and availability.
-The CIA triad is a common, respected model that forms the basis for the development of security systems and policies.
-These are used for the identification of vulnerabilities and methods for addressing problems and creating effective solutions.
+The three letters in "CIA triad" stand for Confidentiality, Integrity, and Availability.
+The CIA triad is a common model that forms the basis for the development of security systems.
+They are used for finding vulnerabilities and methods for creating solutions.

 The confidentiality, integrity, and availability of information is crucial to the operation of a business, and the CIA triad segments these three ideas into separate focal points.
 This differentiation is helpful because it helps guide security teams as they pinpoint the different ways in which they can address each concern.

 Ideally, when all three standards have been met, the security profile of the organization is stronger and better equipped to handle threat incidents.

 Confidentiality involves the efforts of an organization to make sure data is kept secret or private.
 To accomplish this, access to information must be controlled to prevent the unauthorized sharing of data—whether intentional or accidental.
 A key component of maintaining confidentiality is making sure that people without proper authorization are prevented from accessing assets important to your business.
 Conversely, an effective system also ensures that those who need to have access have the necessary privileges.